Kvik Halden

 had been stunning, but the dark clouds were gathering as we wandered through

-road into Halden.
-The gates were open, so we could go inside.
+road into Halden, where the gates were open, so we could go inside.
+The main

 feature was the covered seated stand down the far side.
 The pitch was